cockroachdb/docs/v2.1/admin-ui-overview-dashboard.md

 For details about how to control the number and location of replicas, see [Configure Replication Zones](configure-replication-zones.html).

+{{site.data.alerts.callout_info}}
-{{site.data.alerts.callout_info}}The timeseries data used to power the graphs in the Admin UI is stored within the cluster and accumulates for 30 days before it starts getting truncated.
+The timeseries data used to power the graphs in the Admin UI is stored within the cluster and accumulates for 30 days before it starts getting truncated.
 As a result, for the first 30 days or so of a cluster's life, you will see a steady increase in disk usage and the number of ranges even if you aren't writing data to the cluster yourself.
-For more details, see this <a href="operational-faqs.html#why-is-disk-usage-increasing-despite-lack-of-writes">FAQ</a>.{{site.data.alerts.end}}
+For more details, see this [FAQ](operational-faqs.html#why-is-disk-usage-increasing-despite-lack-of-writes).
+{{site.data.alerts.end}}

 ## Capacity